A course for those interested in process-oriented learning, as well as individuals wishing to deepen their experience of process painting.

 "I’m forever surprised at seeing the principles show up in daily life and spread throughout all the I do.
 I find myself in conversation with someone and I hear the words whispered...just hold the space...listen, respect, let go.
 I found that I could not wait for Wednesday evenings to meet my friends and delve into this work that calls to me again and again." ~ Sandra Roberts

 The cost for a Process Circle is $320.

 Online painting classes provide a rich learning environment in which to deepen your own practice with the support of a virtual community of process painters.
 You receive personal facilitation from Stewart Cubley or another senior facilitator.
 As a course member, you are invited to join discussions after each class to explore facilitation questions that arise during the sessions.

 Your tuition includes one package of three online painting sessions.
 Additional packages of six sessions cost $330.
 Some scholarships are available.

 “I appreciate the almost instant attention that is available to me.
 The online system is so easy to use.
 It’s almost miraculous.” ~ Dolly Chye, Kuala Lumpur, Malaysia

-In one-to-one mentoring you’ll receive personal supervision and constructive feedback from Stewart or a senior facilitator.
+In one-to-one mentoring you’ll receive personal supervision and constructive feedback from Stewart or a senior trainer.
 Mentoring is an environment to explore personal questions related to the training, as well as to view and discuss your own or your student’s paintings.
 A web album is created for your paintings to be viewed between and during the sessions.
 Conversations are recorded and emailed to you after each meeting.

 Your tuition includes a one-half hour mentoring session with Stewart or a senior facilitator.
 After that, the cost for One-to-One Mentoring is $210 and includes 3 hours of personalized supervision (a 50% discount).